-You can ingest your fiber in pill form or through one of those over-the-counter fiber concoctions, but it is so much better if you get your fiber from actual foods, like beans, rice and other grains, whole wheat and oatmeal.
+You can ingest your fiber in a powerful digestive broom form, or, through one of those over-the-counter fiber concoctions, but it is so much better if you get your fiber from actual foods, like beans, rice and other grains, whole wheat and oatmeal.

 Strive for whole grains, also known as complex carbohydrates, over refined grains (things made with white flour or sugar).
 They’re better for you, help maintain your blood sugar stable and will make you feel fuller.
 Alcohol should also be avoided because it can cause blood sugar fluctuations.

 The ideal recommended hypothyroid diet will include mini meals spread out through the day rather than three larger meals.
 If you eat five or six small meals it will help balance the slow metabolism that is part of being hypothyroid.
 Just remember, keep these meals small, around 300 calories each, and include exercise if you want to lose weight, too.